-In today’s world, communication can be considered both a solution and a problem, depending on the audience and delivery method.
+In today’s world, communication can be considered both a solution and a problem, depending on the audience and delivery method (especially in virtual event planning).
 A sound crisis management plan always includes extensive communication efforts to keep people well-informed.
 But, an overload of digital communication can cause mental and physical harm (avoid being too connected with an “always-on” mentality).
 How do you find a delicate balance to effectively connect with a remote audience in a big way?

 We know the importance of keeping participants connected before, during, and after an event.
 This concept holds for virtual or hybrid events, except you have to consider each audience type: the face-to-face group (if hybrid), remote audience, and those participating only via the recordings post-event.
 Then, break up the groups by audience type (c-level, customer, employee titles, sponsors, etc.) as you consider how each of them prefers to receive information.